CanonicalLtd/maas-docs/en/installconfig-images.md

 # Images

-MAAS supports the images it generates for stable Ubuntu releases and for CentOS 6.6.
+MAAS supports the images it generates for stable Ubuntu releases and for CentOS 6.6 and CentOS 7.
 [Ubuntu Advantage][ubuntu-advantage] is needed in order to use Windows, RHEL and SUSE images or in order to build a custom image for any operating system.

 Images are stored in the region controller's database, from where the rack controller will automatically pull them onto its local disk.